Gluten Free 'My Food Bag' Review

 Roast Kumara, Cauliflower and Feta Frittata with Warm Tomato Relish

-Perfect for early autumn, I'd never made a frittata with sour cream as part of the egg mixture because and it did make it delicious and creamy!
+Perfect for early autumn, I'd never made a frittata with sour cream as part of the egg but it did make it delicious and creamy!
 Overall a really nice combination and enjoyed both making and eating.

 We saved this meal for a night my daughter wasn't home for dinner because it contained three types of dairy - sour cream, grated colby and feta - there was no way of making it dairy free!